 Religious pride says, 'My beliefs about God (or the church or other such God-things) are right and yours are wrong', accompanied by no sincere desire or offer to discuss the differences and to use reason to help sort out the claims.
-Since there are no physical things to validate God claims, religious pride is particularly stubborn or intractable.
+Since there are no physical things to validate God claims, religious pride is particularly stubborn or intractable since people refuse to apply reason and logic to that most important endeavor of life.
 And yet, a person's view on their own nature or the existence or nature of God are extremely important regarding how one chooses to live one's life.
 For example, if a supreme being exists and he/she has given a standard of what is right or wrong human behavior; and that supreme being implemented a system for justice for each individual to be held accountable to that standard of right and wrong; then that would have a significant impact on how a person lives their life.

-Self-pride prevents me from seeing or acknowledging, "I am wrong" and thus prevents me from learning.
+Self-pride prevents me from seeing or acknowledging, "I am wrong about God" and thus prevents me from learning.

 Fear puts me in a cage of my own making...it prevents me from considering or accepting that which is better...